-To remain paperless after having digitized your most important photos and documents, we recommend using Dropbox and its in-built scanning feature.
-You can scan any receipt, invoice and other physical document you may have and automatically store it as PDF file on the file storage platform.
+To remain paperless after having digitized your most important photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
+You can scan any receipt, invoice and other physical documents you may have and automatically store it as a PDF file.

 The app allows you to